codetricity/theta-linux/docs/equipment.md

 * [SMAKIN DC 5V/4A power supply with barrel connector](https://amzn.to/3290mvu)
 * [Waveshare 5V PWM fan - cheaper option](https://amzn.to/3h9A3cT) - we used this one as we are frugal.
 It worked.
 * [Noctua 5V PWM fan - better option, around $15](https://amzn.to/3m1IDxT) - most people use this one.
+* For Z1 streaming [10' USB-C live streaming cable](https://amzn.to/328P6za) - it works for me,
+but it is over the recommended length.
+I only have the long cable for convenience.
+You should use as short a cable as possible.

 ### x86 Linux